-Pine trees are evergreen and although many species can reach upwards of 30m in height, our selection of Pine trees focuses on those that are suitable sizes for domestic gardens, whether you want a feature trees or something to fill a border all year round.
+Pine trees are evergreen, with attractive needles that come in various colours and lengths.
+Although many species can reach upwards of 30m in height, our selection of Pine trees focuses on those that are suitable sizes for domestic gardens, whether you want a feature tree or something to fill a border all year round.

 The foliage of Pine trees is made up of small bundles of needles (usually between 2 and 5 needles in each cluster, dependent on the species) which sit in fascicles and are arranged in spirals about the stem.
 The needles vary in both colour and length between species.
 If you want particularly long, soft needles then opt for Pinus wallichiana and if you want steel blue needles then look at Pinus parviflora 'Tempelhof' - this is also a dwarf form suitable for the smallest of gardens.

 Pine trees are really quite versatile Conifers when it comes to preferred soil conditions, growing well in chalk, loam, sand and clay and either acidic and alkaline conditions, as long as it is fairly well draining.
 Pine trees do prefer to be in full sun and if planted in shade you may find that they don't grow as quickly and the foliage may be less vibrant.